 Thorlabs designs and manufactures several types of polarizers that are used across our family of optical isolators.
 Their design characteristics are detailed below.
-The suffix of the part number of a given isolator identifies the type of polarizer that isolator contains.
+The part number of given isolator has an identifier for the type of polarizer that isolator contains.
+For more details on how the part number describes each isolator, see the given isolator's manual.